rhinoman/odmp/opendmp-ui/README.md

-# odmp-ui
+# opendmp-ui

-A [re-frame](https://github.com/day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/day8/re-frame) application for interacting with the OpenDMP system.
+This is the main user interface :)

 ## Getting Started